Kenan & Kel: Production

 Kenan & Kel was created by Kim Bass, and stars Kenan Thompson and Kel Mitchell as the title characters.
 The actors previously starred in the Nickelodeon series All That.
-Mitchell and Thompson would joke around on the set of All That, which caught the attention of producers, including Bass, who wished to package Thompson and Mitchell in a series.
+Mitchell and Thompson would frequently joke around on the set of All That, which caught the attention of producers, including Bass, who wished to package Thompson and Mitchell in a series.
 During a hiatus of All That, the producers kept Thompson and Mitchell so they could tape the pilot for Kenan & Kel.
 Mitchell later expressed fondness working with Thompson on the series.
 Kenan & Kel was Mitchell's second professional acting performance, having only worked on All That and in amateur theater productions in Chicago beforehand.
 Thompson's previous experience included a role in D2: The Mighty Ducks (1994).
 Kenan is the series' straight man, and Kel is his comedic foil.
+The series theme song, "Aw, Here It Goes", is performed by rapper Coolio.

 The first season contains 14 episodes, taped between April and August 9, 1996.
-The season was taped in front of a studio audience at Universal Studios Florida.
-The characters of Kenan and Kel make a crossover appearance on the Nickelodeon series Cousin Skeeter.
+The season was taped in front of a studio audience at Nickelodeon Studios in Universal Studios Florida.
+The characters of Kenan and Kel also make a crossover appearance on the Nickelodeon series Cousin Skeeter.

 Broadcast

-Reruns of the series briefly aired on Nick GAS in 1999.
-After the series finished its run, reruns continued to air on Nickelodeon from January 21, 2001, to February 15, 2004.
+In the midst of the series' initial run, reruns of the series briefly aired on Nickelodeon's sister channel, Nick GAS in 1999.
+After the series finished its run in 2001, reruns continued to air on Nickelodeon from January 21, 2001, to February 15, 2004.

-The series reran on The N as part of the "TEENick on The N" block from October 13, 2007, to August 2, 2009.
-Reruns started airing on the successor channel TeenNick from July 25, 2011, to February 3, 2013, and again from March 4, 2013, to May 31, 2014, as part of its The '90s Are All That programming block (later called The Splat, NickSplat and NickRewind).
-The series also airs reruns frequently on Nickelodeon's Pluto TV channel.
-It also streams on Paramount+ and Netflix (Netflix having only the first two seasons with many episodes missing).
+The series then reran daily on The N as part of the "TEENick on The N" block from October 13, 2007, to August 2, 2009.
+Reruns started airing on the successor channel TeenNick from July 25, 2011, to February 3, 2013, and again from March 4, 2013, to May 31, 2014, as part of its The '90s Are All That programming block (later called "The Splat", "NickSplat", and "NickRewind").
+The series airs reruns frequently on Nickelodeon's Pluto TV channel and streams on Paramount+ and Netflix.

-In the United Kingdom, the series aired on Nickelodeon from 1997 to 2012.
+In the United Kingdom, the series aired on Nickelodeon from 1997 to 2012, and on both BBC One and BBC Two for several years in the late 1990s and early 2000s, as part of the CBBC programming block.
 The series now reruns on Trace Vault.